Natural Sciences at Cambridge

 You choose your subjects at the start of the first term in discussion with your Director of Studies, but you should indicate in your Supplementary Application Questionnaire (SAQ) whether your interests lie broadly in biological or physical sciences.
 The choice isn't absolute, and many students change direction before they start or as they progress.

-In Year 1 (Part IA), you study three science subjects (from a choice of eight), plus one mathematics subject (from three options), chosen at the start of the first term.
+In Year 1 (Part IA), you study three experimental science subjects (from a choice of eight, see above), plus one mathematics subject (Mathematics or Mathematical Biology), chosen at the start of the first term.

 Many students discover a passion for the new subjects that they start in the first year, such as Earth Sciences or Materials Science, and continue with these in subsequent years.